Missouri delegation reacts to shooting at Congressional baseball practice

 House Majority Whip Steve Scalise, R-LA, was shot in the hip and taken to a hospital.
 CBS reports that Scalise is in stable condition and is expected to fully recover.
 A staffer of Congressman Roger Williams, R-Texas, was reportedly shot.
 He is recovering from his injuries.
 Two Capitol police officers assigned to Scalise were also shot.
 One of the officers was shot in the leg and continued to shoot at the gunman.
 They are said to be okay.
 The shooter is in custody.

 Law enforcement officials say the situation is stable and there are no additional threats.
+The suspect is 68-year-old James T. Hodgkinson of Belleville, IL near St. Louis.

 Members of Missouri’s Congressional delegation are weighing in on the incident: